zhukovgreen/zhukovgreen/docs/databricks-exp.md

 This inspired me to build own feature store and give a talk about it on the PyCon CZ 2023 <https://cz.pycon.org/2023/program/talks/65/>
 - Delta live tables and Workflows
-- Databrics Medalion architecture and various ways to implement it
+- Databrics Medallion architecture and various ways to implement it
-- Data quality metrics setup
+- Data quality, lineage, and access management
 - Data streaming for near real time data processing
 - Spark jobs optimization, data pulling/pushing to the RDBMS etc.
 - Building tools around Databricks components to simplify Data Scientists